appium/appium/docs/en/advanced-concepts/configuration-system.md

 > Note that this file is the _base_ schema; this will become painfully relevant.

-This file is is _not_ a JSON file, because a) JSON is painful to work with for humans and is especially reviled by @jlipps, and b) `ajv` accepts objects, not JSON files.
+This file is is _not_ a JSON file, because a) JSON is painful to work with for humans, b) is especially reviled by @jlipps, and c) `ajv` accepts objects, not JSON files.

 It is more straightforward to explain how config files are validated, so we'll start there.